 - Roof pitch should also be included, and which way on the site map points south.

 When sizing a home’s solar system, we typically look at the homeowner’s historic electric bills to understand their energy needs.
-The information won’t be available for a brand new home, but we can still gather other details to estimate your energy consumption and appropriately size the solar system.
-During our intro call, we will talk in more detail about your desired electrical and mechanical systems and how solar might fit into the design of the home.
+The information won’t be available for a new home, but we can still gather other details to estimate your energy consumption and appropriately size the solar system.
+During our intro call, we will discuss your desired electrical and mechanical systems and how solar might fit into the home’s design.
 We will also likely address any potential shading with a visit to your site.

 Building A Solar Ready Home with Maine Solar Solutions